develone/catzip/README.md

 # > wbregs cpu 0x0f
 #
 # CPU Status is: 0000060f
+# Below is the debug when running
+# 12/2/18 Currently since the HX8K does not have implement the mul & div instructions
+# the lifting step halts and does not complete the lifting step.
 # pi@mypi3-1:~/testbuilds/catzip/sw/host $ ./arm-wbregs cpu 0x0f
 # 02000000 (        )-> 0000000f
 # . img_ptr = 0x10098a8